- Bartlett Legal Group

 America struggles with unhealthy eating but this can cross a threshold into becoming a mental disorder.
 Some veterans struggle with eating disorders such as anorexia nervosa, bulimia nervosa, and binge eating disorder as a result of their stressful experiences in the military.

 These eating disorders can affect your physical health by affecting your weight, nutrition, and can cause damage due to repeated self-induced vomiting.
-The emotional toll these disorders take as well are not to be disregarded either.
+Additionally, veterans should not disregard the emotional toll these disorders take.
 This is why the VA supports veterans treating their eating disorders by providing disability benefits.

 Schizophrenia, Delusional Disorder, and Other Psychotic Disorders